-Climate and Average Weather in Sweden
+Climate and Weather of Sweden

 Like all European countries, Sweden has four distinct seasons.
 Its relatively high summer temperatures and mild winters are characteristic of the country, especially compared to surrounding countries at the same latitude.
-Sweden benefits from being close to the mountains in Norway, which largely prevent precipitation and large depressions while providing warm temperatures during the summer months.
+Sweden benefits from being close to the mountains in Norway, which largely prevent precipitation and major depressions while providing warm temperatures during the summer months.

 On average, most of Sweden receives between 500 mm and 800 mm of precipitation each year, making it considerably drier than the global average.
 The southwestern part of the country receives more precipitation, between 1000 mm and 1200 mm, while some mountain areas in the north receive up to 2000 mm.